intunist/english-labeling-guide/phone.md

 | rr          | peRRo                                 |          | Trilled r (like in spanish)                                                |
 | rx          | fuRet, bRechen                        |          | Fricative r (like in german or french)                                     |
 | x           | loCH                                  |          | Voiceless velar fricative.
 Scottish/Welsh specific.                        |

+ - Note that combinations such as [tr] and [dr] do not exist.
+Some users have referenced an early version of Eleanor Forte for SynthV R1(?) which only had these phonemes due to mispronunciations in this early voice.
+It is a bodge to fix a quirk, not something that should be replicated.
+Not even SynthV makes much use of this in it's current state.

 # Utility Phonemes
 These are phonemes that have special purposes outside simply labeling speech sounds.